 Evidence of evidence-based practice effectiveness

 CEBMa research indicates that an evidence-based approach is more effective in various ways than less structured decision-making processes which often favour personal experience over sound research:

 Risk assessments based on the accumulated experience of many people are generally more accurate than those based on one person’s experience, ensuring forecasts are made independently before being combined.

 Judgements based on hard data and statistics are more accurate than those based on individual experience.

 Knowledge from scientific literature is more accurate than expert opinions.

-Decisions made as a result of a combination of critically appraised evidence from multiple sources yields more effective outcomes than those based on a single source of evidence.
+Decisions made through a combination of critically-appraised evidence from multiple sources yield more effective outcomes than those based on a single source of evidence.

-As a result of such benefits, the importance of adopting a critical mindset is highlighted – questioning assumptions and trustworthiness – with the ultimate goal of answering the question 'Is this the best available evidence?'
+These points reinforce the value in adopting a critical mindset – questioning assumptions and trustworthiness – with the goal of answering the question ‘Is this the best available evidence?’